Credits: 96 | Length of Program: 7 quarters

 At the completion for the Welding Technology Program, the successful student will be able to:

-- Demonstrate the ability to identify, analyze, and synthesize relevant data from multiple sources to solve problems and develop acceptable conclusions related to the welding industry
+- Demonstrate the ability to identify, analyze, and synthesize relevant data to problem solve in a welding environment

 - Evaluate potential hazards and apply procedures to maintain workplace safety